swiftlang/swift/docs/SIL.rst

 SIL classifies types into two additional subgroups based on ABI stability:

-* *loadable types* are types with a fully exposed concrete representation.
-All reference types are loadable.
-A value types is loadable if it is a builtin value type, if it is a fragile struct and all of its element types are loadable, or if it is a tuple and all of its element types are loadable.
+* *Loadable types* are types with a fully exposed concrete representation:

+  * Reference types,
+  * Builtin value types,
+  * Fragile struct types in which all element types are loadable, and
+  * Tuple types in which all element types are loadable.

   A *loadable aggregate type* is a tuple or struct type that is loadable.

-* *address-only types* are value types for which the compiler cannot access a full concrete representation, such as resilient value types or types that contain resilient types.
-Memory that contains an address-only type may be referred to by an address, but those addresses cannot be directly loaded or stored.
+* *Address-only types* are value types for which the compiler cannot access a full concrete representation:

+  * Resilient value types,
+  * Fragile struct or tuple types that contain resilient types as elements at any depth,
+  * Protocol types, and
+  * Generic archetypes.

+  Values of address-only types must reside in memory and can only be referenced in SIL by address.
+Address-only type addresses cannot be loaded from or stored to.
+SIL provides special instructions for indirectly accessing address-only values.

 SIL adds some additional types of its own, which are not first-class Swift types but are needed for some operations: